sbrahmasamudra/cye/README.md

     ```

 ## Data Preparation
-The script uses a small, custom dataset for demonstration.
-The dataset contains simple question and answer text pairs:
+The csv (QNA_DATA.CSV) uses a small, custom dataset for demonstration.
+The dataset contains simple question and answer text pairs.
+Keep the file in the same directory as your Py scripts that trains the model.

 ```
 #1: Read the file